Netroots Nation

-Upcoming conference

-Netroots Nation 2023 will be held July 13-15, 2023 at the Hilton Chicago, downtown at 720 S. Michigan Ave.

-Past conferences
+Conferences by year

 2006

-The first YearlyKos was held in Las Vegas, from June 8–11, 2006.
+The first YearlyKos was held in Las Vegas from June 8–11, 2006.
 It was held at the Riviera Hotel and Casino.
-There were 1,200 attendees, and featured prominent Democrats such as Harry Reid, Howard Dean, and Barbara Boxer, as well as three possible contenders in the 2008 Democratic primary: retired General Wesley Clark, New Mexico governor Bill Richardson, and former Virginia governor Mark Warner.
+There were 1,200 attendees and it featured prominent Democrats including Harry Reid, Howard Dean, and Barbara Boxer, as well as three possible contenders in the 2008 Democratic primary: retired General Wesley Clark, New Mexico governor Bill Richardson, and former Virginia governor Mark Warner.

-The convention hosted panels, roundtable discussion groups, and other gatherings of activists, members of the media and elected officials.
+The convention hosted panels, roundtable discussion groups, and other gatherings of activists, media representatives and elected officials.
 Democracy for America and the Center for American Progress were among the groups offering training sessions.
 Many of the panels were broadcast on C-SPAN.

-The convention received a significant amount of coverage in the traditional media, including a write-up in the New York Times that said this event “seems on its way to becoming as much a part of the Democratic political circuit as the Iowa State Fair.”
+The convention received a significant amount of coverage in traditional media, including a write-up in the New York Times which said that the event "seems on its way to becoming as much a part of the Democratic political circuit as the Iowa State Fair."

-Gina Cooper served as the Founder and first Director of YearlyKos, later to be Netroots Nation.
+Gina Cooper was the founder and first director of YearlyKos, later to be Netroots Nation.